mayankpadhi/AI_Codes/Week 9/Readme.md

 The rule table consists of 12 rules.
 For example, the entry in the second row and the third column of the table specifies the rule:

-If    load volume     is    medium load
+If    load volume     is    medium load<br />
-And    load dirtiness    is    lightly dirty
+And    load dirtiness    is    lightly dirty<br />
 Then    washing time    is    medium time